 Health Benefits of Black Gram

-Like many other types of beans, black gram is very high in fiber, which can help to remedy any gastrointestinal issues you might be suffering from.
+Like many other types of beans, a black gram is very high in fiber, which can help to remedy any gastrointestinal issues you might be suffering from.
 Dietary fiber is able to help bulk up the stool and stimulate peristaltic motion.
 This can help to reduce symptoms of constipation, diarrhea, bloating, and cramping, as well as other more serious health concerns in your gut.
-The fiber found in black gram can also help optimizing nutrient absorption, ensuring that you get the most out of your meals.
+The fiber found in black gram can also help optimize nutrient absorption, ensuring that you get the most out of your meals.

-Ayurvedic remedies used decoctions and pastes made of black gram for almost every skin condition you can imagine.
+Ayurvedic remedies used decoctions and pastes made of the black gram for almost every skin condition you can imagine.
 The concentrated mineral and vitamin content made it perfect for relieving inflammation, getting rid of beauty marks, promoting rapid healing and exfoliation, and stimulating the flow of oxygenated blood to the surface of the skin.
 It can also help soothe the pain of sunburns, reduce the intensity of a tan, and lessen the symptoms of acne.